Vishnuvardhanchowhan/Vishnuvardhanchowhan.github.io/_posts/2023-05-02-Music-genre-classification.md

 A spectrogram is a 2D representation of a signal having time on the x-axis and frequency on the y-axis.
 A colormap is used to quantify the magnitude of a given frequency within a given time window.

-What pre-processing steps did you follow before starting training on the deep learning model? o	Loading and Resizing:
+What pre-processing steps did you follow before starting training on the deep learning model?
+*Loading and Resizing:
-	Load the spectrogram images and resize them to a consistent size.
-This ensures uniformity for model input. o	Normalization:
+**Load the spectrogram images and resize them to a consistent size.
+This ensures uniformity for model input.
+*Normalization:
-	Normalize pixel values to a specific range (e.g., [0, 1] or [-1, 1]) to facilitate model training.
+**Normalize pixel values to a specific range (e.g., [0, 1] or [-1, 1]) to facilitate model training.
-o	Augmentation:
+*Augmentation:
-	Apply data augmentation techniques such as rotation, zooming, or flipping to artificially increase the diversity of your training dataset.
-This helps the model generalize better. o	Filtering and Denoising:
+**Apply data augmentation techniques such as rotation, zooming, or flipping to artificially increase the diversity of your training dataset.
+This helps the model generalize better.
+*Filtering and Denoising:
-	Apply filters or denoising techniques to reduce noise in the spectrogram images, especially if the recording environment introduces unwanted artifacts. o	Handling Imbalanced Classes:
+**Apply filters or denoising techniques to reduce noise in the spectrogram images, especially if the recording environment introduces unwanted artifacts.
+*Handling Imbalanced Classes:
-	If your dataset has imbalanced classes, consider strategies like oversampling, under-sampling, or using class weights during training.
+**If your dataset has imbalanced classes, consider strategies like oversampling, under-sampling, or using class weights during training.

 What is ROC value?
 This evaluation criterion known as the area under the receiver operator characteristics (ROC) curve is a common way to judge the performance of a multi-class classification system.
 The ROC is a graph between the true positive rate and the false positive rate.
 A baseline model that randomly predicts each class label with equal probability would have an AUC of 0.5, and hence the system being designed is expected to have an AUC higher than 0.5.